Real Time Evidence Based Medicine (Recommended)

 - Make a judgment about the article’s applicability, quality, limitations (Critical appraisal questions can help you identify its relevance and validity to your question.
 Dartmouth provides a nice list of these tools organized by study type.
 You are NOT required to fill out a critical appraisal form unless you find it helpful.)

-If you would like this considered when your grade is being determined, upload the following documentation into Canvas.
+If you would like this considered when your grade is being determined, submit the following at the end of the clerkship.

 - One liner patient summary